Om swastiastu – we warmly welcome you to our family-founded centre.

 Our study programmes have been especially designed based on our extensive overseas teaching experience and knowledge to encourage awareness about the beauty and importance of these indigenous art-forms.
 Studying with us supports our projects and research.

-The results of our projects are audio and video recordings, as well as performances – we have 10 troupes which have performed extensively, including at major events and festivals.
-Hiring our troupes supports our ongoing documentation, reconstruciton and study activities.
+The results of our projects are audio and video recordings as well as reconstructed performances using antique instruments.
+Hiring our troupes supports our ongoing documentation, reconstruction and study activities.

 Donations mean a lot to Mekar Bhuana as they help our teams of enthusiastic musicians and dancers to embark on another documentation or reconstruction project or activity.

 Now we are thrilled to announce the support of our new permanent sponsor, Bali Je T’aime.

 The first donation phase has allowed us to start our next reconstruction project: Gending Lasem, Kaliungu Kelod style – remembered by only one 86-year-old musician, ‘Kak’ Wayan Gunastra.
 He is the last musician in Bali to remember this style of semara pagulingan court music.
 Watch a video that showcases a part of a previous semara pagulingan piece that our semara pagulingan troupe learnt from Gunastra.